0%

 1. Goal-Oriented Autonomy

-• What: The agent's primary directive is to achieve a specific, overarching goal without constant human supervision.
+• What: The agent’s main job is to hit a specific, overarching goal without us holding its hand constantly.

 • Verification: The agent consistently makes choices that demonstrably move it closer to the defined goal, even through intermediate steps.